damianhakert/damianhakert.github.io/source/posts/2017-01-27-codepen-welcome-to-gitlab.html.md

 With [GitLab Importer][importer], you can just import your projects from GitHub directly from the UI, which means pushing a button.

 > 31:45. _It's just a button, essentially.
-You just have to give access to your GitHub account VAR keys, and once you've done that, then GitLab will actually pull in all of your repos, and say "which ones do you wanna import?" and you just go "import", "import", "import"..._
+You just have to give access to your GitHub account via keys, and once you've done that, then GitLab will actually pull in all of your repos, and say "which ones do you wanna import?" and you just go "import", "import", "import"..._
 </div>
 </div>